 - The editor of the only newspaper in the county – The Brown County Democrat, did recuse herself from being the primary reporter because of a conflict of interest — her husband serves on the CVC.
 The Democrat welcomed opposing opinions in Guest Columns and Letters to the Editor.

 Jan 23, 2018.
-Working toward ‘a more perfect union’ By Tim Clark, guest columnist. ”As individuals, we may not have too much direct influence over what happens politically at the national level of government.
+Working toward ‘a more perfect union’ By Tim Clark, a guest columnist. ”As individuals, we may not have too much direct influence over what happens politically at the national level of government.
 At the county level, our efforts can certainly be directed to local issues.
 We can choose to determine the quality of government that we want and need.

 Jan 11, 2018.
 Land, loan set for Maple Leaf project – Brown County Democrat.
 The Maple Leaf Performing Arts Center officially has a home and a $12.5 million bank loan to build it.
 The Maple Leaf Building Corporation signed an agreement with Chuck Snyder on Dec.
 20 to buy his land.
 The sale closed Dec.
 28. A tentative agreement had been in place since July to buy 13.472 acres …